bifrost-platform/RunnersScenario/EN/SwapKLAYToKWBTC.md

 ### Set the amount of KLAY to swap.

 - The amount of KWBTC available with your KLAY will be automatically calculated.
 - Only the maximum amount of KWBTC available for swap will be displayed if the token pool in DEX (KLAYswap) is insufficient.
-(KLAY will be consumed according to the available balance to swap.)
 - As there is currently no pool for KLAY/KWBTC pair, you will exchange through one of KSP, KETH, or KUSDT tokens.
 - ChainRunner Q will automatically choose the swap method for the highest amount of KWBTC in return.